 - Contains the essential amino acid tryptophan, which has a relaxing effect on the nervous system and can be beneficial for people with sleep disorders, ADHD, or even depression

-In addition to all these possible benefits, many individuals who are lactose intolerant can handle kefir because the bacteria pre-digests the lactose (milk sugars) in the milk.
+In addition to all these possible benefits, many individuals with lactose intolerance (aka those who cannot digest lactose) can handle kefir because the bacteria pre-digests the lactose (milk sugars) in the milk during the fermentation process!

-Kefir grains can be purchased (click HERE to purchase Kefir Grains), but most often they are shared between friends when the grains multiply with each batch.
+Kefir grains can be purchased online, but most often they are shared between friends when the grains multiply with each batch.

 You can drink it kefir plain, although many people sweeten it with a bit of maple syrup or honey or blend it with fresh fruit.
 Kefir can also be used in a variety of delicious recipes that can be found in my book; Fermented Foods at Every Meal – get your copy HERE!